adamurban04/portfolio/_posts/2024-01-12-how-i-got-to-study-in-ireland.markdown

 A year before the graduation, I was determined to study in Ireland.
 I knew this could become expensive and I wouldn't be able afford it.
 That's why I applied for a grant from the Czech foundation "[The Kellner Family Foundation](https://www.kellnerfoundation.cz/univerzity/stipendiste/adam-urban)".
 With some academic achievements, I earned an interview invitation and subsequently secured funding.

 Around the same time, I successfully passed the Cambridge B2 First examination with Grade A and CEFR Level C1.
-Additionaly, I performed well in Czech national comparative exams (SCIO) in mathematics, used for czech universities admission and with the result of 95 percentile, I had backup plan.
+Additionaly, I performed well in Czech national comparative exams (SCIO) in mathematics, used for czech universities admission and with the result of 95 percentile, I had a backup plan.

 **The Road to the University of Limerick**